foundersandcoders/coursebook/src/course/syllabus/application/website/learning-outcomes.md

 - [ ] Use for loops
 - [ ] Use if, else, and else if statements
 - [ ] Declare and call functions
-- [ ] Be aware of ES6 syntax for writing functions
+- [ ] Write functions using traditional and arrow syntax

 ## DOM